Quicr/transport/README.md

 ## Development

-This project generally follows Google's C++ styling, specifically enforced for naming and formatting: https://google.github.io/styleguide/cppguide.html
+This project generally follows Google's and Mozilla's C++ styling, specifically enforced for naming and formatting: https://google.github.io/styleguide/cppguide.html

 Linting via clang-tidy can be enabled via passing the `-DLINT=ON` option to CMake, which is what CI will enforce.